MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 After your extension failed the certification process, you need to update your extension and resubmit your extension, incorporating the feedback you got.

-To edit your extension, follow these steps:
+To edit your extension:

-1. Navigate to your [developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that failed the certification process.
+1. Go to your [Partner Center developer dashboard](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and select the extension that failed the certification process.

 1. Update either the extension package or the metadata, incorporating the feedback received from the certification process.
 If you update the extension package, make sure that you increase the version in the manifest file.